tacahiroy/ctrlp-funky/README.md

     let g:ctrlp_extensions = ['funky']

-After that, you can use `:CtrlPFunky` command.
+Reboot Vim and then you can use `:CtrlPFunky` command.
-And it might be useful like this mapping:
+It might be useful like this mapping:

     nnoremap <Space>fu :CtrlPFunky<Cr>